MAXakaWIZARD/PoParser/readme.md

 ```

 ## Todo
-* Improve interface to edit entries.
+* Improve interface to edit entries
+* Ability to change any entry fields
-* Discover what's the meaning of "#@ " line.
+* Discover what's the meaning of "#@ " line

 ## License
 This library is released under [MIT](http://www.tldrlegal.com/license/mit-license) license.